-Day 54 of our journey and we continue learning more about the brain and how it is affected by prenatal alcohol exposure.
+Day 54 of our journey and we continue learning more about the brain and how prenatal alcohol exposure. affects it.

-The following is a combination of information from Come Over To and MOFAS.
-It describes the regions of the brain that are most seriously affected by prenatal alcohol exposure in terms of ability to function.
+The following is a combination of information from Come Over To and PROOF Alliance (please note, when this post was first published, PROOF was MOFAS, and original link is now no longer valid).
+It describes the regions of the brain that are most affected by prenatal alcohol exposure in terms of ability to function.

 Frontal Lobes: This area is responsible for emotional regulation, impulse control, judgment, understanding social cues, generalizing learning, and understanding the connection between actions and consequences.

-For example, someone with frontal lobe damage would be able to learn to safely cross the street in front of their house, but may be unable to apply the same safe crossing techniques to the street in front of their school.
+For example, someone with damage to the frontal lobe would be able to learn to safely cross the street in front of their house, but may be unable to apply the same safe crossing techniques to the street in front of their school.

-People with frontal lobe damage might also have a hard time understanding nuance and complex or abstract thought.
+People with damage to the frontal lobe might also have a hard time understanding nuance and complex or abstract thought.
 They might think very concretely and have significant difficulty with planning & problem solving.

 Teresa Kellerman’s article states “The most noteworthy damage to the brain probably occurs in the prefrontal cortex, which controls what are called the Executive Functions.”